 Financial Independence is all about choice.
 The choice to direct your efforts and energy into the things you care about.
 The freedom to do this is liberating, and literally can give you unlimited options to pursue your life goals and dreams, and ultimately, to be happy.
 How can we practice these choices everyday?
 We need to be mindful, and think about the long term benefit or delayed gratification.

 Finding out what makes you happy is an inherently troubling thing, and it turns out we are REALLY bad at predicting what will make us happy.
-I’m no exception – If I look back at myself 10 years ago, 5 years ago and heck even 1 years ago, what I thought would make me happy it is vastly different to what I think now.
+I’m no exception – If I look back at myself 10 years ago, 5 years ago and heck even 1 year ago, what I thought would make me happy is vastly different to what I think now.

 The priorities I had and some of my goals have slightly shifted, and achieving certain successes along the way just haven’t brought about the massive shift in my happiness level that I thought it would.
 But I still consider myself an incredibly happy person and am very thankful for the life I have.

 This is normal human behaviour.
-Multiple university studies including ‘Happiness, income satiation and turning points around the world’ [Jebb, Tay, Diener, Oishi, 2018, Human Nature Behaviour] which you can read here have shown that once your earning above $60,000, statistically earning any more wont make you happier.
+Multiple university studies including ‘Happiness, income satiation and turning points around the world’ [Jebb, Tay, Diener, Oishi, 2018, Human Nature Behaviour] which you can read here have shown that once you’re earning above $60,000, statistically earning any more won’t make you happier.
 All of your basic needs and bills are met, with ample spending money for wants, in accordance with Maslow’s Hierarchy of needs.

 That might be surprising as what we see on TV and what advertisers tell us we need indicate that there is no ceiling when it comes to how much money is needed for happiness, but we now see there are some thresholdsAndrew T. Jebb, Purdue University

-Interestingly, using the 4% rule, this baseline income would be achievable as a dividend from investing $1.5M into stock market portfolio of various types of stock (dividend yield stocks, growth stocks and value stocks).
+Interestingly, using the 4% rule, this baseline income would be achievable as a dividend from investing $1.5M into a stock market portfolio of various types of stock (dividend yield stocks, growth stocks and value stocks).
 My stock portfolio is a combination of these types of stock, as I have chosen ETF index fund stock investing as the easiest and safest way to achieve FI (alongside property development and investment in rental real estate).

 Higher income earners are statistically no more happier than lower income earners above this threshold, and actually tend to be more at risk of destructive factors like lifestyle inflation.
 Lifestyle inflation over time erodes real wealth and can make even extremely high income earners no more wealthier than their lower earning counterparts.